 Use a spoon to remove as much of the vomit stain as possible.
 This sounds really gross, but you want to get up as much of the material as possible without pressing it into the carpet.
 You'll probably want to cover your mouth to avoid the smell.

 Next, pour club soda or cold water onto the affected area.
 Let it stand on the vomit stain for 30 seconds.
-Blot the stain with a clean dry cloth, soaking up the stain, replacing the cloth as it becomes wet.
+Blot the stain with a clean dry cloth, soaking up the stain, and replacing the cloth as it becomes wet.
 Repeat until no more stain is transferred onto the cloth.
 Treat the area with a carpet spot stain remover according to its directions.

 Removing Old Vomit From Carpet

 The methods of removing an old stain are the same as with a new stain, except you will likely have to repeat the stain removal process several times to be sure it is fully removed.
 And sometimes with old vomit stains, a little ammonia can be a useful tool.

 Mix a tablespoon of ammonia and a cup of warm water together.
 Blot the solution onto the carpet using a clean dry white towel.
 Use another towel to blot it away and allow to dry.
 Repeat until you feel like it has done as much improvement as it can.
 Avoid getting ammonia on your skin, and absolutely keep it away from your eyes.

 Which Stain Remover Is Best?